jayalabanda/projet-CNES/README.md

 }
 ```

+### Google Earth Engine API

+In order to use Google's Earth Engine API, you must create a (free) account at [Earth Engine API](https://developers.google.com/earth-engine) and then authenticate once.
+Your token will be saved so you will not need to do it again anymore.

 ### Climate Data Store API

 You will also need a free CDS account to retrieve wind data.
 Instructions are given here: [How to use the CDS API](https://cds.climate.copernicus.eu/api-how-to).
 Remember to install the CDS API client using